Date

 Application of cone beam computed tomography in oral and maxillofacial surgery, M Ahmad, 2012

-How Does Comprehensive Care Enhance Treatment Success?
+How Does Comprehensive - Enhance Treatment Success?

-Comprehensive care within an oral surgeon led practice combines diagnostics, surgery, anesthesia management, and postoperative follow-up in a single continuum.
+Comprehensive care within an oral surgeon-led practice combines diagnostics, surgery, anesthesia management, and postoperative follow-up in a single continuum.
 Coordinated treatment teams assess radiographic findings, medical history, and patient preferences to design tailored protocols—whether for multi-site implant placement with bone grafting or corrective jaw surgery with orthodontic collaboration.
 This holistic model eliminates gaps between referral and treatment, fostering clear communication and consistent monitoring.
 By overseeing each phase, the practice maximizes healing potential, minimizes patient anxiety, and delivers cohesive results.

 What Sedation Options Ensure Patient Comfort and Safety?